Origin of Chewing Gum Ban in Singapore

 According to Singapore's first Prime Minister Lee Kuan Yew, the Ministers of National Development approached him with the idea in 1980.
-Lee Kuan Yew believed that banning chewing gum in Singapore altogether would be an extreme step.
+Lee Kuan Yew believed that enforcing a ban on chewing gum in Singapore altogether would be an extreme step.
 So initially, the government started with banning chewing gum advertisements that promoted its consumption and sales.
 Even the opposition government deduced that the problem can be solved by levying fines on offenders and educating people in general.

 As of today, chewing gum in Singapore stands banned alongside e-cigarettes, fireworks, purchasing alcohol post 10:30 PM, trading and owning exotic pets.

 Chewing Gum in Singapore is IllegalWhen the Singapore chewing gum ban was enforced in 1992, there were opinions that were for and against it.
-Some were relieved of the fact they won't have to face annoying issues like gum getting stuck to the bottom of their shoes or hands and some believed that it was unfair to those who eat gum regularly and also it took quite a toll on people whose job was to scrape gum off surfaces.
+Some were relieved of the fact they won't have to face annoying issues like gum getting stuck to the bottom of their shoes or hands, while some believed that it was unfair to those who eat gum regularly, and also it took quite a toll on people whose job was to scrape gum off surfaces.
 This also reflected on an individual's freedom.
-"The government cannot have control on whether I can or can't chew gum.
+"The government cannot have control over whether I can or can't chew gum.
 This is simply ridiculous," said one resident.
 On the other hand, another resident was quite happy with the fact that he won't have to see gum marks on his way to work.
 "The footpaths look a lot nicer now," he said.

 Penalty for Chewing Gum in SingaporePeople still managed to get their hands on chewing gum in Singapore anyway (maybe from a chewing gum black market).
 The Singaporean government didn't stop them from doing so but also levied heavy fines (USD 100,000 or a prison sentence of up to two years) against those who were found selling it.
-But the Singapore chewing gum penalty is very similar to the littering fines, where you get fined USD 500- USD 1000 on the first offence, and USD 2000 for the repeat offenders.
+The Singapore chewing gum penalty is very similar to the littering fines, where you get fined USD 500- USD 1000 on the first offence, and USD 2000 for the repeat offenders.

-So next time you are in Singapore and have an urge to chew gum, try banana instead, as suggested by Lee Kuan Yew himself.
+So, the next time you are in Singapore and have an urge to chew gum, try banana instead, as suggested by Lee Kuan Yew himself.